lacanoid/datalink/ROADMAP.md

 - url beautifier function for sanitizing broken urls
 - file writes for non superusers
 - make `read_file()` read updated but not commited files
+- functions to read and write binary files
+- functions to read and write text files in other encodings

 Issues
 ======